viable-hartman/magento-sentry-two-factor-authentication/README.md

 ### Notes -
 1. Installing this module will update the AdminUser table in the Magento database to add a twofactor_google_secret field for storing the local GA key.
 It is safe to remove this field once the module is removed.
 1. If you get locked out of admin because of a settings issue, loss of your provider account or other software related issue, you can *temporarily disable* the second factor authentication -
  - Place a file named __tfaoff.flag__ in the root directory of your Magento installation.
  - Login to Magento's Admin area without the second factor.
  - Update settings or disable Sentry
  - Remove the tfaoff.flag file to re-enable two factor authentication.

+### Known Issues

+1. Google authenticator code verification returns **Invalid Code** response.

+	Sometimes even after entering the current code from the google authenticator screen, you get an invalid code message from the module.
+If that is the case make sure the time stamp on the server is up-to-date.
+The authentication mechanism uses a time slice logic to verify the code.
+If the server time is not in sync with the ntp servers the invalid code response is expected.

+	If you find the server is not in sync, perform the following actions
+	- Install ntpdate `sudo yum install ntpdate`
+	- Run `sudo ntpdate pool.ntp.org`